gogins/csound-vst3-opcodes/README.md

 Then execute `bash clean-build-linux` to build a release version of the plugins.

-You can execute `bash zip-lijux` to prepare a release archive from the build.
+You can execute `bash zip-linux` to prepare a release archive from the build.

 If you need a debug version of the build, edit the build script and replace